glindberg2000/LedgerFlow_AI/cline_docs/progress.md

 - Unified the defaulting of payee_extraction_method across admin actions and raw imports.
 - All code paths now use PAYEE_EXTRACTION_METHOD_UNPROCESSED ("None") for payee_extraction_method.
 - Next: Test in UI and DB to confirm all unprocessed transactions are consistent after import or reset.

+## What Works

+- Batch uploader allows uploading statement files without account number.

+## What's Left to Build

+- Enforce account number as mandatory for parsing/processing.
+- Update parsing logic to raise error if account number is missing.
+- Provide UI/admin tools to add/edit account number before parsing if needed.
+- Test and verify the hybrid workflow.

+## Progress Status

+- In progress: Implementing hybrid account number requirement (optional on upload, mandatory for parsing).